starFalll/LeetCode/templates/Graph Algorithm.md

 If can or cannot arrive at one place defined by mutiply factors, for two factors (path len  + other), we can add a new matrix to record the other factor, only if it can update or equal to current min/max val in the position of the matrix, then can continue.
 [1293.
 Shortest Path in a Grid with Obstacles Elimination](https://leetcode.com/problems/shortest-path-in-a-grid-with-obstacles-elimination/)

 If there are many status in one position, only different status can revisit position, we can use a 3D vector to store.
-[864.
+The third dimension is the list of different status (maybeas bit vector) [864.
 Shortest Path to Get All Keys](https://leetcode.com/problems/shortest-path-to-get-all-keys/)

+BFS/DFS, when there are many status, we just need to add dimensions to memory them.

 ## DFS